-Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
-Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more ( 1 General reference Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux ( 1).
-The principal indications... read more ).
+Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing Impedance Planimetry (See also Manometry.)
+Impedance planimetry provides real-time assessment of luminal distensibility and geometric changes in response to applied pressure in various parts of the gastrointestinal... read more is currently the most common test for quantifying gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
+Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more (see the American College of Gastroenterology's 2022 Clinical Guideline for the Diagnosis and Management of Gastroesophageal Reflux Disease).
 The principal indications are

 To document excessive acid or nonacid reflux